sersoft-gmbh/xcodebuild-action/README.md

 If `true`, tests are executed in parallel.
 See also `xcodebuild`'s `-parallel-testing-enabled`.

+### `maximum-concurrent-test-device-destinations`

+The maximum number of device destinations to run in parallel.
+See also `xcodebuild`'s `-maximum-concurrent-test-device-destinations`.

+### `maximum-concurrent-test-simulator-destinations`

+The maximum number of simulator destinations to run in parallel.
+See also `xcodebuild`'s `-maximum-concurrent-test-simulator-destinations`.

 ### `enable-address-sanitizer`

 Whether the address sanitizer should be enabled.
 See also `xcodebuild`'s `-enableAddressSanitizer`.